-Rudy Villarreal Jr., 50, of DeKalb, was found guilty following a bench trial in August before McHenry County Judge Mark Gerhardt of using a firearm as a convicted felon and reckless discharge of a firearm.
+Rudy Villarreal Jr., 50, of DeKalb, was found guilty after a bench trial in August before McHenry County Judge Mark Gerhardt of using a firearm as a convicted felon and reckless discharge of a firearm.
 The judge found Villarreal not guilty of violating an order of protection.

-Villarreal’s attorney Brian Stevens argued for three years in prison to give him a chance for rehabilitation.
+Villarreal’s attorney, Brian Stevens, argued for three years in prison to give him a chance for rehabilitation.

 Bruce said Villarreal plays the victim and takes no “personal responsibility” for his actions.
 There is “nothing but sadness, disappointment and grief from everybody,” Bruce said in reference to family members who gave emotional statements asking for leniency.
-They said Villarreal is loved and a good man, but flawed and he has made mistakes.
-During their statements Villarreal sobbed.
+They said Villarreal is loved and a good man but flawed, and he has made mistakes.
+During their statements, Villarreal sobbed.

 On Tuesday, prosecutors called to the stand James Lullo, who was a detective who assisted in the 1993 case in Elgin in which Villarreal was convicted of first-degree murder in Cook County.
 Lullo testified that just after midnight Oct.
 23, 1993, he went to a bar in Elgin where a shooting had taken place.
 Villarreal, then a known ranking member of a street gang, went to the bar that night to confront a member of another gang, Lullo said.